libris/lxlviewer/packages/supersearch/README.md

 Custom result items can be defined as a [Snippet](https://svelte.dev/docs/svelte/snippet) passed as a `resultItemRow` prop.

-The follwing snippet params are available (in order):
+The follwing named snippet params are available:

-1. `ResultItem`- An individual item of the resulting data from `queryFn` and `transformFn`.
+1. `resultItem`- An individual item of the resulting data from `queryFn` and `transformFn`.
 The data inside can be of arbitary shape so they can be rendered in any shape you want.

 2. `getCellId<[cellIndex: number]>` - A helper function to get a calculated ID for the cell (e.g. `#supersearch-item-1x0`) by passing a cell/column index value.
 This enables assistive technologies to know which element the application regards as focused while DOM focus remains on the input element.